City of Chicago

 Society has changed in the past three years, which has also changed the future of work—staying silent on issues like Black Lives Matter, #MeToo, and LGBTQ are not an option.
 And yet, these issues are nuanced and require skill to unpack and discuss in a productive way.
 One person's harassment or racism may not even register with another person, and there are no simple "rules" to follow.
 To bridge the divide, organizations need a shared language and framework to have respectful, productive conversations and change behavior.

-Join us in this workshop as we introduce a shared language and a framework to help your employees productively think about these issues and engage in active conversations that change behavior and improve your workplace culture.
+This workshop introduced a shared language and a framework to help your employees productively think about these issues and engage in active conversations that change behavior and improve your workplace culture.

 Janine Yancey, Founder & CEO, Emtrain

 Inclusive leadership will be a required competency moving forward for managers and executives.
 Outside of being the right thing to do, creating safe and open environments for your people can also help increase your bottom line.
-Join thought leaders, Adam Weber, Gabby Van Alstine, and Kham Msiska as they share perspectives, tactics, and initiatives to increase diversity and inclusion in your organization’s strategy.
+Thought leaders Adam Weber, Gabby Van Alstine, and Kham Msiska shared their perspectives, tactics, and initiatives to increase diversity and inclusion in your organization’s strategy.

 Adam Weber, CPO and Co-Founder, Emplify